-What school staff should do if they have concerns about safeguarding practices within the school
+What school or college staff should do if they have concerns about safeguarding practices within the school or college

 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or education setting's safeguarding arrangements.

-Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school senior leadership team.
+Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's senior leadership team.

-If staff members have concerns about another staff member then this should be referred to the Head Teacher.
-Where there are concerns about the Head Teacher, this should be referred to the Chair of Governors.
+If staff members have concerns about another staff member then this should be referred to the Head Teacher or Principal.
+Where there are concerns about the Head Teacher or Principal, this should be referred to the Chair of Governors/ Chair of the Management Committee/Proprietor as appropriate.
+Where the head teacher is also the sole proprietor of an independent school, allegations should be reported directly to the designated officer(s) at the local authority.
 Staff may consider discussing any concerns with the school's designated safeguarding lead and make any referral via them.